Overbrushing: What You Should Know

-Overbrushing is what happens when you brush your teeth for too long, too hard and improperly.
-Many people are guilty of this and, although you may not notice that you are doing, it’s important to correct overbrushing before it’s too late.
+Overbrushing is what happens when you brush your teeth for too long, too hard, and improperly.
+Many people are guilty of this and, although you may not notice what you are doing, it’s important to correct overbrushing before it’s too late.
 Overbrushing leads to many problems that can be detrimental to not only your oral health but your overall health too.

 When you overbrush, you can severely damage your teeth and gums.
 If you notice that your gums are red and swollen after you brush, it could be a sign of overbrushing.
 Bleeding gums are also something to watch out for.
-Moreover, red, swollen and bleeding gums symptoms of gingivitis (early stages of gum disease) which needs to be treated ASAP before it progresses into periodontitis or advanced periodontitis.
+Moreover, red, swollen, and bleeding gums symptoms of gingivitis (early stages of gum disease) need to be treated ASAP before it progresses into periodontitis or advanced periodontitis.

 The proper way to brush your teeth

 Overbrushing can be corrected if you brush your teeth the right way.
 To stop overbrushing, place your toothbrush at a 45-degree angle along your gum line.
 Move the toothbrush back and forth over each tooth occasionally switching to a concentric circular motion.
 Repeat on the inside surface of each tooth and on the top (chewing surface).
 Don’t forget about your back teeth.
 These can be hard to reach but you have to get them brushed to keep tooth decay and cavities away.
 Furthermore, to get rid of bad breath and the bacteria responsible for it, brush your tongue too.
 You can also brush the inside of your cheeks and the roof of your mouth as long as you are gentle.
 Bacteria can hide in those areas as well so it’s important to cover every part of your mouth.

 It may seem like brushing too hard is better to remove food particles and bacteria, but in fact, it’s more harmful to your teeth.
 The pressure from overbrushing is too much for our teeth so be gentle.